StavrosNe/PasswordPy/README.md

 # Password Manager Application

 This is a small password manager application that I created as a hobby project to learn new things using Python.
-The application allows users to store and manage their passwords securely using encryption and hashing.
+The application allows users to store and manage their passwords securely using encryption.

 ## Features